wp-plugins/emma-emarketing-plugin/README.txt

 To see the plugin at work, visit: http://ahsodesigns.com/products/emma-emarketing-plugin/

-There may also be an instructional video on the site guiding you through the process.
+There is also an instructional video on YouTube to guide you through the process: http://www.youtube.com/watch?v=e2vjCk5E4Tg

 == Installation ==